 Urban Village's Partnership With Lead To Read

 In 2016, Urban Village began a new initiative by partnering with Lead to Read, a free program for Kansas City-area urban schools.
 The goal is simple: to inspire kids to love reading, and to let them know someone cares.
 Lead to Read connects a caring adult with a child in grades 1 through 4, and for 30 minutes every week during the school year, the pair read together in the elementary school classroom.
-For the 2016-17 school year, 14 volunteers from St. Peter’s are reading with 2nd graders from Troost Elementary School.
+For the 2017-18 school year, St. Peter’s volunteers will read with students from Troost Elementary School.
 Learn more about Lead to Read at http://www.leadtoreadkc.org/.
-If you are interested in volunteering next Fall, watch our website for more information.
+If you are interested in volunteering, please email Charlie Murphy.